 Tip 2 - Even better for many photos -- especially ones with a distant focal point.
 Place your focal point on one of the four intersect points of the vertical and horizontal "Thirds" lines.
 (See sun focal point in photo example with 3rds grid above.)

 This # 1 Rule of Thirds Tip is very important for most types of Photography -- it is one of the most important "Non-Technical" Landscape and Scenic Vacation Photography Tips that you can easily use to improve your vacation photo memories!

 # 2. Take Extra Slightly Varied Shots + Back-up Shots! -- especially of any subject you really are interested in!
 (This Tip is a very close "second" to Tip #1 in Importance!)

-Quickly changing sunrises and sunsets, ocean waves and surf photos, and any pictures with wildlife can be particularly important for this!
+Quickly changing sunrises and sunsets, ocean waves and surf photos, and any pictures with wildlife (or always moving Grandkids!) can be particularly important for this!

 In the "Rule of Thirds" example photo above, would not have lucked out and got a picture with both the sunrise reflection in the water and the two birds flying by had I not been taking a photo every few seconds of this rapidly changing St Augustine harbor sunrise -- (Plus watching close and hoping for a bird to fly by to add some interest to the shot!)

 This "Take Extra Shots" Tip is also important for indoor "candid" grandkids shots taken without flash -- (with a f/2.8 or lower number such as f/2.0 f-stop "less light needed" camera lens suitable for lower light photos -- The "lowest light needed" f/stop number is usually marked on the front your camera lens.)

 No flash is so you don't have to deal with "red eye" and reflections on glasses + nothing is "candid" after the first flash goes off!
 Kids are often moving and are blurred in your lower light no-flash indoor shots!